 One of the more basic elements of modern chair design is adjustable height.
 From the cheapest office task chairs to the most high-end ergonomic designs, virtually all chairs have adjustable heights.
 In fact, adjusting the height of a chair is one of the simplest changes you can make to better fit your chair at your workstation.

 Adjusting the height of a chair is simple.
 Make sure the top edge of the seat pan is level with your knees so that when you sit, your feet are flat on the floor.
 If your chair is too high, you’ll be tempted to slouch, or you’ll sit with a leg curled under you, both of which hurt your posture.
 If your chair is too low, you’re likely reaching too high to work at your desk.

 The primary difference between low-end and high-end chairs is the quality of the gas cylinder used for regulating chair height.
 These cylinders can fail over time, and a chair will gradually lose height and need to be readjusted.
-This is the same between both office and gaming chairs.
+This is the same between both gaming chair vs. office chairs.